marifse/community_ibm_iks_ansible_collection/docs/ibm_container_pull_secret_enable.rst

 Synopsis
 --------

-This module enable the pull secret for an IBM IKS cluster.
+This module enable the pull secret for an image in IBM IKS cluster.

 Requirements
 ------------